Finitary coding and Gaussian concentration for random fields: Applications and examples

-\begin{proposition}[Ising model at criticality] Let \(d\ge 2\).
-For the ferromagnetic Ising model at \(\beta=\beta_c(d)\), the unique Gibbs measure does not satisfy Gaussian concentration.
-Nevertheless, it satisfies the blowing-up property, since it admits a finitary coding from an i.i.d. random field.
-Moreover, any finitary coding of this random field by an i.i.d. random field necessarily has infinite expected coding volume. \end{proposition}
+\begin{proposition}[Ising model at criticality] Let $d\ge2$.
+For the ferromagnetic Ising model at $\beta=\beta_c(d)$, the unique Gibbs measure does not satisfy Gaussian concentration.
+Nevertheless, it satisfies the blowing-up property, since it admits a finitary coding from an i.i.d.\ random field.
+Moreover, any finitary coding of this random field by an i.i.d.\ random field necessarily has infinite expected coding volume. \end{proposition}

 \begin{proof} The failure of Gaussian concentration at criticality is established in Theorem~\ref{thm:Ising}.
-On the other hand, the Ising model at $\beta=\beta_c(d)$ does admit finitary codings from an i.i.d. random field; in particular, \cite{timar2025factor} constructs such a coding from a finite-valued i.i.d. source.
-Consequently, the unique Gibbs measure satisfies the blowing-up property by Theorem~\ref{thm:fcbup}.
+On the other hand, the Ising model at $\beta=\beta_c(d)$ admits a finitary coding from an i.i.d.\ random field; in particular, \cite{timar2025factor} constructs such a coding from a finite-valued i.i.d.\ source.
+Consequently, the corresponding Gibbs measure satisfies the blowing-up property; see Subsection~\ref{subsec:fvrf}.
+Finally, Theorem~4.3 of \cite{steif/vanderberg/1999} shows that at $\beta=\beta_c(d)$, the existence of a finitary coding already forces the expected coding volume to be infinite:

-Finally, Theorem~4.3 of \cite{steif/vanderberg/1999} shows that at $\beta=\beta_c(d)$, the existence of a finitary coding already forces the expected coding volume to be infinite, that is, $\E\big[\,|B_\infty(0,r\!_\varphi(Y))|\,\big]=\infty$.
-Here is the proof for completeness.
-Assume, towards a contradiction, that such a finitary coding $\varphi$ exists.
-Write $Y=\varphi(X)$, and let $r\!_\varphi=r\!_\varphi(X)$ be the coding radius at the origin and let $r\!_\varphi(j)$ be the coding radius at site $j$.
-We will show that if we assume a finite expected coding volume we get